wangeditor-team/wangeditor-usage-doc-en/docs/pages/12-I18N/README.md

 # I18N

-> By default, wangEditor does not provide the I18n function, because it can cause the package to bigger.
+> By default, wangEditor does not provide the I18n function, because it can make the package too bigger.

 ## Load I18next